livingdocsIO/documentation/content/reference-docs/server-extensions/server-configuration/storage/azure-blob-storage.md

 * An [Azure Storage Account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal). **Please note:** Configure desired `Storage account name`, `Region`, `Performance` and `Redundancy` to your needs.
 * At least one [container](https://docs.microsoft.com/en-us/azure/storage/blobs/blob-containers-portal) on your Azure Blob Storage.
-* [SAS Token](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/document-translation/create-sas-tokens?tabs=Containers) with Storage Account or Container permission to write and read blobs into the Storage Account.
+* [SAS Token](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview#sas-token) in your Storage Account under `Security + Network/Shared Access Signature` blade.
+Configure the token to have write, read, delete permission in `Blob` service for `Container` and `Object` resource types.
+(NOTE: Take into account that the SAS token must start with `?`, which is not given when created in container menu).

 ## Configuring the Livingdocs Server to use Azure Blob Storage as storage